ldco2016/cloud-solutions-portfolio/Automation with CloudFormation/README.md

 ## Requirements
-To complete this quest, you will need an AWS account with access to the following services:
+To complete this, you will need an AWS account with access to the following services:
 - Amazon CloudFormation

-##  Step 1: Access the CloudFormation Service
+##  Step 1: AWS CloudFormation helps you model a collection of resources, provision them quickly and consistently, and manage them throughout their lifecycles by treating infrastructure as code.